Beside the Mountain

 Melt the chocolate chips and drizzle the chocolate over the individual cheesecakes.

 Place cheesecakes in the freezer to set for 2 hours.
-Store them in the freezer in a sealing container.
+Store them in the freezer in a sealed container.
 Remove them from the freezer 10 minutes before serving.

 Use gooey dates for the crust to stick together!
 The dates need to be sticky.
 Don't skip soaking them!
 I like to use medjool dates as they are so gooey and flavorful.